symfony/symfony-docs/page_creation.rst

 You will also see debugging routes besides ``app_lucky_number`` -- more on the debugging routes in the next section.

-You'll learn about many more commands as you continue!
+You will learn about many more commands as you continue!

 .. tip::